nauhpc/job_archive/README.md

 ## Build Instructions

-In our environment we are using a default gcc 4.4.7 from Cent OS 6.
-Because of this older gcc version, which we chose not to upgrade to a newer version, then this does impact a few of the design strategies.
+In our environment we are using a default gcc 8.3.1 from Cent OS 8.

-To build, use this simple one liner:
+To build, we used this simple one liner:

- - g++ job_archive.cpp -o job_archive -std=c++0x -lpthread

-If you are running a newer version of gcc, then use an appropriate alternate, such as:

  - g++ job_archive.cpp -o job_archive -std=c++11 -lpthread

 ## Deployment Environment

-In our environment we use an init.d service configured with the following paths:
+In our environment we use a systemd service configured with the following paths:

  - run from: /etc/init.d/jobarchive-service-example

  - program binary run from: /usr/local/jobarchive/job_archive

- - internal logging at: /var/log/jobarchive/jobarchive.log
+The program writes logging information to STDOUT and so is accessible via /var/log/messages.

 The program writes to the local job archival directory is on the slurm controller host:
  - /var/slurm/jobscript_archive/

 Then a cron runs every 5 minutes to move all jobs to a common user accessable path:
  - /your-dir/jobscript_archive